surgiie/transformer/README.md

 ```

 ## Object Values/Method Delegation
 It is possible to delegate a function call to an object if the value has been converted to an instance.
-Using the syntax -><methodName>:args, you can specify method chaining on that instance:
+Using the syntax `-><methodName>:args`, you can specify method chaining on that instance:

 ```php